French Bulldogs Are Flooding Shelters—What to Know Before Adopting One

 littleKin™ is Kinship’s home just for puppy and kitten parents.
 Bop over to check out expert advice, new pet tools, and special deals—all curated for your newest family member.

-opens in a new tabBreeders are the root of the problem.
+opens in a new tabBreeders are the root of the problem

-Due to their insane popularity, Pedersen explains that French Bulldog breeding has created the illusion of a get-rich-quick scheme.
+Due to their popularity, Pedersen explains that French Bulldog breeding has created the illusion of a get-rich-quick scheme.
 “Backyard breeders are spending 10-plus grand on a dog because they’re getting roped in by other backyard breeders who are like, ‘If you buy this dog for $10,000, you’re going to make all this money from breeding it.’
 So, it’s really a vicious cycle,” she adds.

-But the fault goes well beyond breeders.
+The fault goes beyond breeders

 “The result: overbreeding, inbreeding — and because of unregulated breeding practices, unscrupulous breeders have taken advantage of the situation.
 Well-meaning owners often end up purchasing these pups at what looks like bargain prices, paying $1,000 versus $5,000, only to realize they have made a mistake,” says Dr. Carol Osborne, veterinarian and founder of the Chagrin Falls Veterinary Center and Pet Clinicopens in a new tab.

-It’s a stark reminder that French Bulldogs are not accessories to be flaunted but family members that are living creatures to be cared for.
+It’s a stark reminder that French Bulldogs are not accessories to be flaunted but family members who are living creatures to be cared for.
 These dogs can present unique challenges, the responsibility of which should not be lost on potential pet parents.
 So, if you’re considering introducing a Frenchie into your life — ideally by adopting from a shelter like Space Coast — here are a few things to keep in mind before signing up for the commitment.

 What to know before adopting a French Bulldog